manishrelani/google_map_animation/README.md

 # Google Maps Animation Flutter Library

-A powerful Flutter library for creating smooth, customizable polyline and marker animations on Google Maps.
+A Flutter library for creating smooth, customizable polyline and marker animations directly on Google Maps.
 Bring your maps to life with beautiful animations that enhance user experience.

+## ⚠️ Important Note

+This library focuses **exclusively** on animating polylines and markers on Google Maps.
+Google Maps configuration and setup is **out of scope** for this library.
+Before using this library, please ensure you have properly configured Google Maps in your Flutter project.

+For Google Maps setup instructions, refer to the [official Google Maps Flutter documentation](https://pub.dev/packages/google_maps_flutter).

+## Features

+- 🎨 **Polyline Animations**: Snake animation, color transitions, and custom effects
+- 📍 **Marker Animations**: Smooth marker transitions and movements
+- ⚡ **Performance Optimized**: Efficient animations that don't impact map performance
+- 🎛️ **Customizable**: Create your own animation effects

 ## Installation